DualJustice/LiteChaCha/README.md

 ---

-### LiteChaCha is a basic, readable implementation of a cipher suite written for Arduino.
+### LiteChaCha is a basic, readable, header-only implementation of a cipher suite written for Arduino.
 It uses X25519 to perform ecdhe, Ed25519 for digital signatures, ChaCha20 for bulk encryption and decryption, and Poly1305 for message authentication.

 ---